syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/edit-types.md

 ### Render TimePicker component in edit form

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid supports rendering a [TimePicker](https://ej2.syncfusion.com/angular/documentation/timepicker/getting-started) component within the grid's edit form for a specific column.
+The Angular Data Grid supports rendering a [TimePicker](https://ej2.syncfusion.com/angular/documentation/timepicker/getting-started) component within the grid's edit form for a specific column.
 This feature is useful for providing a time input, such as appointment times or event schedules, for editing in the grid.

 Define an [editTemplate](https://ej2.syncfusion.com/angular/documentation/api/grid/column#edittemplate) for the column using `ng-template`.
 The `editTemplate` property specifies the cell edit template used as an editor for a particular column and can accept either a template string or an HTML element ID.